upenn-libraries/colenda_backup_scripts/README.md

    chmod 400 /$ENDPOINT/backup_${currentDate}.sql
    ```
 3. Verify that your backup SQL dump is at its intended destination.
 Any errors in the MySQL dump will be logged to a file called "errors" in the ```$ENDPOINT``` directory.

-4. This process can be scheduled as a cron job to run as root on a recurring basis.
+NOTE: This process can be scheduled as a cron job to run as root on a recurring basis.
 The ```backup_mysql.sh``` bash script in this repository encapsulates the functionality, provided that the correct variables (specified in step 1) are sourced.
 ### Restore:

 1. Source the correct environment variables, matching those sourced for the MySQL dump of the database you intend to restore, following the example in step 1 of the "Backups" section above.